fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 ---

-"...Then I was selected Senior Speaker for our commencement ceremonies and Kara and I ripped my graduation gown apart and turned it into a elegant dress on the way to coming out to the entire school.
-My dad still don't know, though.
+"...Then I was selected Senior Speaker for our commencement ceremonies and Kels and I ripped my graduation gown apart and turned it into a elegant dress on the way to coming out to the entire school.
+My dad still doesn't know, though.
 He wasn't there."

 "What about your mom?"